eda-ricercatore/admin-notes/skill-set/semiconductor-industry/vlsi-verification-testing-n-validation.md

 	- Excellent programming skills.
 C/C++ as well as scripting languages (Perl, tcl)
 	- Deep interest in computer architecture, under-the-hood details of machine learning frameworks, GPU programming and methods for efficient parallelization of deep learning execution
 + skill set:
+	- We at SiFive are looking for a Verification Engineer to join our growing team working on implementing a novel application of verification methodologies to parameterizable CPU IP generators.
+SiFive is looking for someone with outstanding knowledge and skills in verification and CPU power management who will build an environment to be used specifically with SiFive’s functional programming-based hardware design suite.
+	- Architect test methodologies applicable to a wide range of CPU designs for CPU Power Management.
+	- Understand CPU multi-core power management from an architectural level and create effective verification strategies for these designs.
+	- Build test plans to implement these strategies, considering issues such as design feature priority, potential customer impact, coverage metrics generation and measurability, etc.
+	- Develop tools, test benches, and test suites (UVM, C++/C or otherwise, as needed) to execute test plans.
+	- Development and use of full IP and unit level test benches that use constrained random stimulus
+	- Use of assembly code Random test generators to meet verification objectives in single and multi-core CPU environments.
+	- Writing directed assembly tests as appropriate to test power management.
+	- Provide technical leadership for verification engineers and coordinate technical teams to execute our verification strategies to meet program goals.
+	- Collaborate closely with the design team on feature specifications, test plans and failure analysis.
+	- 7+ years of recent experience with standard verification tools and methodologies (UVM, Verdi/DVE, System Verilog, Verilog, Makefiles, scripting languages, etc.), especially in hands-on testbench development and test suite generation.
+	- Solid understanding of CPU power management and how that impacts both the RTL and verification environment.
+	- Experience with industry standard system bus protocols (e.g. AMBA AXI, AHB, APB) is preferred.
+Knowledge of TileLink is a plus.
+	- A thorough understanding of the high-level verification flow methodology (testplan generation, test generation, failure analysis, coverage analysis and closure).
+	- Ability to effectively assess the design verification metrics, remaining state space to be covered, and efficient methods to achieve verification closure.
+	- Verification experience in test planning, constrained random test generation, test stimulus, code coverage, functional coverage.
+	- Ability to learn languages and methodologies that are not part of the industry standard to verification (Scala, Chisel, etc.).
++ skill set:
+	- System-level verification to SiFive virtualization technologies, hypervisor, secure boot cryptography, and more on FPGA.
+	- Collaborate with cross-functional teams to ensure our core quality and confirm the core is well verified and delivered on time.
+	- Collaborate with cross-functional teams on developing and implementing emulation strategy based on product goals.
+	- A minimum of 5 years of direct system-level debug experience especially on Linux system, including system testing and debug using FPGAs and emulators
+	- Hypervisor knowledge/ background, SoC bring up, validation and debugging experiences are required
+	- Strong and wide knowledge on Linux system software and kernel, processor, memory, bus protocol, and SoC architecture, or a strong desire and ability to learn the same.
+	- A conscientious and thorough approach to Design Verification.
+	- Good interpersonal skills to listen to diverse points of view and influence people from different disciplines.
++ skill set:
+	- Develop checkers and assertions to verify the memory subsystem designs with interconnect.
+	- Review and influence product definition and specifications from a verification perspective and collaborate closely with the design team on feature specifications, test plans, and failure analysis.
+	- Develop tools, test benches, and test suites (UVM, C++/C, or otherwise as needed) to execute test plans.
+	- Write functional coverage, analyze both code and functional coverage, and close coverage holes.
+	- A minimum of 5 years of recent experience with standard verification tools and methodologies (SystemVerification/UVM, Verdi/DVE, Verilog, Makefiles, scripting languages, etc.).
+	- Familiarity with and/or ability to learn languages and methodologies that are not part of the industry-standard approach to verification (Scala, Chisel, etc.).
+	- A conscientious and thorough approach to Design Verification.
+	- Solid understanding of processor and SoC architecture, or a strong desire and ability to learn the same.
+	- A thorough understanding of the high-level verification flow methodology (test plan generation, test generation, failure analysis, coverage analysis and closure).
+	- Experience with prototyping and debugging systems on Field Programmable Gate Array (FPGA) platforms will be a plus.
+	- Good interpersonal skills to listen to diverse points of view and influence people from different disciplines.
+	- An unwavering dedication to product quality.
++ skill set:
 	- Functional verification of high-performance CPUs going into industry leading AI/ML architecture.
 The person coming into this role will help define DV strategies and execute on them while working alongside with a group of highly experienced engineers across various domains of the AI chip.
 	- Define DV requirements for design changes resulting from rapidly evolving AI/ML models; work with engineers across domains to understand real world use cases
 	- Develop DV testplans for ISA and microarchitecture and execute on them